-Just after the World War II ended, and when Japan was completely destroyed there was a massive shortage of fuel.
-Few employees of the Tachikawa Aircraft Co. that made bombers, trainer planes (Ishikawajima fighter planes were also made by them) decided to use their expertise in building a car that would do away with petrol.
+Just after World War II ended and Japan was completely destroyed, there was a massive shortage of fuel.
+A few employees of the Tachikawa Aircraft Co., which made bombers, trainer planes (Ishikawajima fighter planes were also made by them), decided to use their expertise in building a car that would do away with petrol.
 The employees who were now working under a new firm called Prince Motors (later purchased by Nissan) created something revolutionary.

 The Nissan Tama was an electric car that rolled out in 1947.
-It was named after a place where it was produced i.e. Tama is a place that lies west of Tokyo city.
+It was named after the place where it was produced, i.e., Tama, a place in the west of Tokyo city.

-A microcar with a 4.5 hp output, this car with a wooden-frame and having 2-doors could seat four passengers.
+A microcar with 4.5 horsepower, a wooden frame, and two doors could seat four passengers.
 With a speed of 35 km/hr, this car would do about 60 km on a single charge.
-As the battery pack was lead-based and very heavy, it was smartly placed below the floor inside a compartment that had sliding rollers and helped the car to remain stable when driven.
+As the battery pack was lead-based and very heavy, it was smartly placed below the floor inside a compartment that had sliding rollers and helped the car remain stable when driven.

 |- Premium collectible|

 |- Licensed product|